mcarthur21/mcarthur21/README.md

 - 👋 Hi, I’m Daniel Arthur Ofori
-- 👀 I’m interested in studying Machine Learning Engineering
+- 👀 I’m interested in studying Machine Learning Engineering/Data Science/Data Analytics
+-    I'm looking to collaborate on any expert in Web ad mobile development to develop apps for projects that can service millions of people in a society
-- 🌱 I’m currently learning more about Machine Learning Engineering
+- 🌱 I’m currently learning python and R programming language
-- 📫 You can reach me on +233556192828 or mcyuttademccain@yahoo.com
+- 📫 You can reach me on mcyuttademccain@yahoo.com or mdemccain3@gmail.com

 <!---
 mcarthur21/mcarthur21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.